Boeing directed Spirit AeroSystems to suspend work on 737 MAX

 In a statement, Boeing blamed the coronavirus pandemic, which has drastically reduced airline demand for airplanes in the near term.

-“The impact of COVID-19 on our industry has resulted in a slower production rate ramp-up on the 737 program,” Boeing said.
+“As we shared in our first quarter earnings release, the impact of COVID-19 on our industry has resulted in a slower production rate ramp-up on the 737 program,” Boeing said.
 “To reflect the slower ramp and align our supply inventories, we’re working closely with our suppliers to adjust delivery schedules and rate profiles as appropriate.”

 The plan to slow the ramp-up of 737 MAX production will not necessarily affect the timing of the still-grounded jet’s return to service.